Cinema sign | Flickr/weegeebored. CC BY-ND 2.0. Some rights reserved

 The movie also doesn’t show what happened after his conviction – how new laws were introduced, amid pressure from anti-choice groups, that placed new restrictions on abortion providers.
 In Pennsylvania, where Gosnell operated, there were only 42 abortion-providing facilities in 2014 – an 11% drop from 2011 – and almost half of women lived in counties with no providers at all.

-2018 has seen further restrictions brought in, including in Pennsylvania.
+In 2018, further restrictions have been brought in, including in Pennsylvania.
 This is the context in which this film has come out – amid emboldened anti-abortion movements and open war against reproductive rights.
-During next week’s midterm elections, three states (Alabama, West Virginia, and Oregon) will also vote on ballot initiatives that would restrict abortion access.
+During next week’s midterm elections, three states (Alabama, Oregon and West Virginia) will also vote on ballot initiatives that would restrict abortion access.

-So far, the Gosnell film has made more than $3 million at box offices.
-Though the filmmakers continue to present it as under attack, complaining that some movie theatres have dropped it, that reviewers have ignored it, and that they’ve struggled to place advertisements for it.
-McAleer said some cinema workers are also advising customers “not to go, that it's propaganda."
+So far, the ‘Gosnell’ film has made more than $3m at box offices.
+However, the filmmakers continue to present it as under attack, complaining that some movie theatres have dropped it, reviewers have ignored it, and they’ve struggled to place advertisements for it.
+McAleer said some cinema workers are also advising customers “not to go, that it's propaganda”.

-Despite this, the film has “changed people from pro-choice to pro-life”, they claimed in a recent email newsletter to subscribers.
-It also “saved a life", they said, when one group of moviegoers was “so moved and motivated by the film that they decided to go and stand at a nearby abortion clinic” where they “met a woman going for an abortion and... inspired her not to go in”.
+Despite this, the film has “changed people from pro-choice to pro-life”, the filmmakers claimed in a recent email newsletter to subscribers.
+It also “saved a life", they said, when one group of moviegoers was “so moved and motivated by the film that they decided to go and stand at a nearby abortion clinic” where they “met a woman going for an abortion and […] inspired her not to go in.”

 We're at “one of those rare moments in time when the pro-life movement has the opportunity to make serious impact on the hearts and minds of Americans,” McElhinney said.
 “So what can you do?
 Keep buying tickets.”

 CommentsWe encourage anyone to comment, please consult the oD commenting guidelines if you have any questions.